Montana-Media-Arts/ESPORTSSummer/index.markdown

 ---

-This supplemental website accompanies the in-person summer cap offered by S.E.A.
-Change in partnership with [The School of Media Arts, University of Montana](http://www.umt.edu/mediaarts/).
+This supplemental website accompanies the in-person summer cap offered by UM Esports in partnership with [The School of Media Arts, University of Montana](http://www.umt.edu/mediaarts/).

 ### Start the Camp!